janzheng/Meteor-React-Alt-Base/README.md

 * draw the current "import" file tree in ReadMe
 * handle file upload disconnects (handle resume, or handle garbage collection on componentWillMount() )
 * add copious amounts of inline comments explaining every line (for others and your future self)
-* rename files to make more sense
-    * add file and posts structure to the map
-    * improve naming convention (e.g. posts-list is for authenticated posts, but file name doesn't reflect this)
-    * see if it makes any sense to move some stuff around or rename files to make more sense (api/posts/... for example don't have a base include file to organize everything) – make more human readable
 * organized SCSS naming scheme that matches new file component structure
 * a way to document component file relationships
 * finish up the writeup into markdown
-* make more readable, and upload to github
 * post on MeteorChef
     * make a note in the original thread comments
 * make a note on vsivsi:file-collection github issue #77 on how I handled garbage collection